A fresh look at the nested soft-collinear subtraction scheme: NNLO QCD corrections to $N$-gluon final states in $q\bar{q}$ annihilation: Calculations at next-to-next-to-leading order

 Next, we note that the action of $S_{\Fp \Sp}$ on $C_{\Fp \Sp} \FLM(\Fp,\Sp)$ is equivalent to the action of a soft operator $S_{[\Fp\Sp]}$, which refers to the zero-energy limit of a clustered parton $[\Fp \Sp]$.
 We also note that the joint action of $S_\Sp$ and $S_{\Fp \Sp}$ can also be described as $S_{\Fp \Sp} S_\Sp \equiv S_\Fp S_\Sp$, and that the action of $S_{\Sp}$ on the clustered parton $[\Fp \Sp]$ gives $\Fp$.
 Following these observations, we find

 We focus on the first term on the right-hand side in Eq.~\eqref{Eq:Sigma_RR_1c_b_sa_def}.
 Thanks to the constraints on the energies of $\Fp$ and $\Sp$, the energy of the clustered parton $E_{[\Fp \Sp]}$ may exceed $\Emax$ and go all the way up to $2\Emax$.
-The two regions for the energy of the clustered particle, namely $E_{[\Fp \Sp]} \in [0,\Emax]$ and $E_{[\Fp \Sp]} \in [\Emax, 2\Emax]$, are very different: the first one is physical whereas the second one is not.\footnote{This issue has already been discussed in Ref.~\cite{Caola:2017dug}.} Indeed, since $\Emax$ is chosen to exceed the maximal energy that a parton can have in a physical process, $ \FLM([\Fp \Sp]) = 0$ for $E_{[\Fp \Sp]} > \Emax$. \\ Nevertheless, this unphysical region gives a non-zero contribution in the soft limit because the parton $[\Fp \Sp]$ does not appear in the matrix element.
-Following this discussion, we write $ \SigmaRRcBDsa $ as the sum of two terms {S!$\Sigma_{\rm RR,1c}^{(b,d),{\rm sa},I }$} {S!$\Sigma_{\rm RR,1c}^{(b,d),{\rm sa},II}$} \be \SigmaRRcBDsa = \SigmaRRcBDsaI + \SigmaRRcBDsaII\; . \ee The first term $\SigmaRRcBDsaI$ includes the contribution where the energy of the clustered particle $[\Fp \Sp]$ does not exceed $E_{\rm max}$ as well as the last term on the right-hand side of Eq.~(\ref{Eq:Sigma_RR_1c_b_sa_def}), while $\SigmaRRcBDsaII$ accommodates the contribution with the energy of the clustered particle exceeding $ E_{\rm max}$.\\ The term $\SigmaRRcBDsaI$ can be written in the following way
+The two regions for the energy of the clustered particle, namely $E_{[\Fp \Sp]} \in [0,\Emax]$ and $E_{[\Fp \Sp]} \in [\Emax, 2\Emax]$, are very different: the first one is physical whereas the second one is not.
+By this we mean that $ \FLM([\Fp \Sp]) = 0$ for $E_{[\Fp \Sp]} > \Emax$, since $\Emax$ is chosen to exceed the maximal energy that a parton can have in a physical process.
+On the other hand, this unphysical region gives a non-zero contribution in the soft limit because the parton $[\Fp \Sp]$ does not appear in the matrix element.\footnote{We note that this term combines with soft subtractions in other sectors such that the final result is not affected by unphysical contributions.
+We refer the reader to Ref.~\cite{Caola:2017dug} for a full discussion of this issue.} Following this discussion, we write $\SigmaRRcBDsa$ as the sum of two terms {S!$\Sigma_{\rm RR,1c}^{(b,d),{\rm sa},I }$} {S!$\Sigma_{\rm RR,1c}^{(b,d),{\rm sa},II}$} \be \SigmaRRcBDsa = \SigmaRRcBDsaI + \SigmaRRcBDsaII\; . \ee The first term $\SigmaRRcBDsaI$ includes the contribution where the energy of the clustered particle $[\Fp \Sp]$ does not exceed $E_{\rm max}$ as well as the last term on the right-hand side of Eq.~(\ref{Eq:Sigma_RR_1c_b_sa_def}), while $\SigmaRRcBDsaII$ accommodates the contribution with the energy of the clustered particle exceeding $ E_{\rm max}$.\\ The term $\SigmaRRcBDsaI$ can be written in the following way

 where in the first ($\THmn$-independent) term we renamed $[\Fp \Sp] \to [\Fp]$.
 The above expression contains divergences which arise when gluon $\Fp$ becomes collinear to parton $i$.
 We extract these divergences by introducing collinear operators and write {S!$\Sigma_{N+1}^{\rm fin, (2)}$} {S!$\Sigma_N^{(6)}$} {S!$\Sigma_{N+1}^{(3)}$}